AlessioRoda/Second_assignment/README.md

 ## Introduction

-In this repository it's implemented a simple user interface to permit to a genric robot to move in a definite map by avoiding the obstacles.
+In this repository it's implemented a simple user interface to permit to a generic robot to move in a definite map by avoiding the obstacles.
 In particular with this interface, user can ask to the robot to move in a random position between the six positions that are allowed, to move in a user defined position, to follow the external walls of the map and to stop in the last robot position.

 To be executed this interface needs other three packages (slam_gmapping, final_assignment and robot_description), without which is not possible to run this code, since some services that are required are contained in these packages.